awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

 1. Choose **Confirm and request**\.

-1. For a valid request, a registered owner of the Internet domain must consent to the request before ACM issues the certificate\.<a name="import-acm-cert-for-custom-domain-name"></a>
+1. For a valid request, a registered owner of the internet domain must consent to the request before ACM issues the certificate\.

 **To import into ACM a certificate for a domain name**